vuldin/redpanda-day2-ops-course1/3-monitoring-and-alerts/step3.md

 1. The y-axis could be improved
 2. This shows the amount of free space rather than the disk used

 Let's create a new dashboard, and then create two charts based on similar data as this.
 The modification will be to subtract the current value shown from `redpanda_storage_disk_total`.
-This will give a constantly-increasing number that can be used to draw the line chart we want.
+This will give a constantly-increasing value that can be used to draw the line chart we want.

+Click the toggle menu in the top left and then choose "Dashboards".
+Then click the blue "New" button in the top right and choose "New Dashboard":

 ![create-new-dashboard](./images/create-new-dashboard.png)